Depression in College

 - Do your best to get 7-8 hours of sleep a night.
 Fatigue can lead to depression.

-- Get involved in activities, whether it be sports or an environmental group.
+- Get involved in activities, whether it be an environmental group or sports.
+Exercise can help to relieve the symptoms of depression.

 - Share your feelings with friends.
 This will help you feel more at ease in your new environment.